Tempeh is similar to tofu and great for adding protein and texture in dishes. Here's a delicious section of vegan tempeh recipes to make.

 This tempeh and black bean burger glazed with a sweet and spicy sauce is incredibly moist and packed with textures and delicious flavours.
 It’s topped with crunchy coconut bacon and drizzled with creamy garlic smoked paprika sauce for an epic treat!

 Hungry for more irresistible vegan recipes?
-Why not become a member of Vegan Food & Living magazine for just £1 today?
+Why not become a member of Vegan Food & Living magazine and try 3 issues for just £3?
 You’ll have access to thousands of vegan recipes and endless plant-based inspiration.
 Find out more here!

 This protein-packed dish is a great way to start the day and will show anyone who thinks they don’t like Brussels sprouts how delicious they can be when cooked properly.